racersmith/routing/docs/navigating/index.md

 ## Navigating with `navigate`

-The `navigate` function is a function that you will likely call from a click handler.
+The `navigate` function lets you navigate to a specific path through code.
+It is a function that you will likely call from a click handler.

+Do note that the `navigate` function can only be called from client code.

 ```python
 from routing.router import navigate